Xnelliek/Smartshop/README.md

 - Physical retail stores
 - Salons and spas
 - Interior decor studios
-- And more…

-Our goal is to offer a smarter, faster, and locally adapted alternative to big systems like Odoo, with AI features and a beautiful user experience.
+Our goal is to offer a smarter, faster with AI features and a beautiful user experience.

 ---